decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                 cef35ef55a23215a316ceaa5d1cc48e98e172be0

-*  iso_map: the 11-isogeny map from E' to E given in Appendix E.2 of [@!I-D.irtf-cfrg-hash-to-curve]
+*  iso_map: the 11-isogeny map from E' to E given in Appendix E.2 of [@!RFC9380]

 *  h_eff: 0xd201000000010001
 ```

-Note that the h_eff values for this suite are copied from that defined for the `BLS12381G1_XMD:SHA-256_SSWU_RO_` suite defined in section 8.8.1 of [@!I-D.irtf-cfrg-hash-to-curve].
+Note that the `h_eff` values for this suite are copied from that defined for the `BLS12381G1_XMD:SHA-256_SSWU_RO_` suite defined in section 8.8.1 of [@!RFC9380].

-An optimized example implementation of the Simplified SWU mapping to the curve E' isogenous to BLS12-381 G1 is given in Appendix F.2 [@!I-D.irtf-cfrg-hash-to-curve].
+An optimized example implementation of the Simplified SWU mapping to the curve E' isogenous to BLS12-381 G1 is given in Appendix F.2 [@!RFC9380].

 # Use Cases